 Besides, who can tell if this customer might be your lao ban in time to come?
 Not asking you to angkat, just do your best!

-4) Responsibilities, Time Management and Organisation
+4) Responsibilities, Time Management & Organisation at a part-time job

 Jumping through different kinds of jobs, we take up different and new responsibilities each time.
-It is inevitable that there’ll be a few hiccups here and there but we grow by learning from our mistakes and reminding ourselves to avoid them in the future.
+It is inevitable that there’ll be a few hiccups here and there.
+That being said, we grow by learning from our mistakes and reminding ourselves to avoid them in the future.

-5) Temporary jobs can become permanent
+5) Temporary Jobs can become Permanent

-There is a high chance for part-time workers to be offered a full-time position based on their performance.
-The hunt for talent and retention of current employees has always been an challenge for employees.
+There is always a high chance for part-time workers to be offered a full-time position based on their performance.
+The hunt for new talent and retention of current employees has always been a challenge for employees.

-The fruits from a month of labor – some spend them in a week, some decide to save, some may even choose to invest whatever they have in hopes for better returns in the future.
-Whatever we choose, we all know the satisfaction and the pain to earn an income, let alone sustain it.
+The fruits from a month’s worth of labor.
+Some spend them in a week, some decide to save, some may even choose to invest whatever they have, in hopes for better returns in the future.
+Whatever we choose, we all know the satisfaction and the pain in earning an income, let alone sustain it.

-With that being said, part-time jobs are a good temporary solution for your monetary needs or if you’re unemployed.
+With that being said, part-time jobs are a good temporary solution for your monetary needs!
 Getting paid to learn a skill or two is definitely worth the time.